geonetwork/geonetwork-ui/apps/webcomponents/README.md

 npm run storybook-wc
 ```

-This will build all components and start an instance of Storybook but with specific stories showcasing each individual webcomponent.
+This will build all components and start an instance of Storybook but with specific stories showcasing each individual Web Component.

-**Important:** Web components are built in `dev` mode to work with Storybook.

-Note that each webcomponent should appear in two stories: one where it is included as an Angular component, and another where it is included as a webcomponent.
+Note that each WebComponent should appear in two stories: one where it is included as an Angular component, and another where it is included as a Web Component.

 ### Web server

+> NOTE: this is currently not functional

-To test your web component in a real production context
+To test your Web Component in a real production context

 ```shell script
 npm run demo